Third Sandy Mush Forest Restoration Coalition meeting and FIRST Restoration Gathering

 At our first meeting in August, we worked with community members and stakeholders to shape the vision of the Coalition, define conservation goals in the community, and provide input on invasive plant prioritization mapping.
 At our second meeting in October, we we further established a Mission & Vision Statement, heard briefly about controlling invasive plants on your land, possible ways to receive funding through EQIP, and identified potential threats to our target goals.

 The Restoration Gathering on January 25th will include educational sessions on forest stewardship and hands-on learning opportunities with local organizations such as the Madison County Soil and Water Conservation District and MountainTrue.
-More information and the final agenda will be coming in mid-December.

 Thank you to our partners at Southern Appalachian Highlands Conservancy for the photos in this meeting announcement.
 This project is made possible in part by a grant from the Blue Ridge National Heritage Area Partnership.